tkmharris/tkmharris.github.io/content/flotsam/haskell-akiyama-tanigawa.md

 The first entries of each row—the leftmost vertical column—are the Bernoulli numbers.

 If you want to generate the first n Bernoulli numbers, then you can start with just n entries in the initial row.
-This is illustrated below for n=5; our first five Bernoulli numbers are 1, 1/2, 1/6, 0, -1/30, as expected.
+This is illustrated below for n=5; our first five Bernoulli numbers are 1, 1/2, 1/6, 0, -1/30, as we expect.
 ```
   1    1/2   1/3   1/4   1/5
   ↓  ↙  ↓  ↙  ↓  ↙  ↓  ↙